Lumbar Surgical Procedures

 Common Lumbar Surgical Procedure: Lumbar Decompression Surgery

 Lumbar decompression surgeries relieve neurogenic pain. (disc herniation or bone spur).
 Disc herniation and bone spur can lead to irritation of a spinal nerve root.
 This can cause significant lower extremity pain with associated neurological changes such as leg weakness, sensory changes, and diminished reflexes.
 This can be due to the irritation of the corresponding nerve root.
 Two of the most common lumbar decompression surgeries are Microdiscectomy and Laminectomy/Laminotomy procedures.
 The goal of the lumbar compression procedure is to relieve pressure on your spinal cord or nerves.
 Other indications of laminectomy or laminotomy procedures include lumbosacral or degenerative spondylolisthesis.

 Common Lumbar Surgical Procedure: Lumbar Fusion Surgery

 Lumbar spinal fusion surgeries are procedures that makes use of a bone graft inserted directly into space between to adjacent vertebra with the intent of the bone fusing the two segments, which is reinforced by two titanium screws inserted into the pedicles of two adjoining segments on each side of the spine and a rod connecting the two screws.
 Options for fusing the lumbar spine are currently available and named according to the incision’s location.
 The most common fusion surgery is posterior lumbar interbody fusion (PLIF).

 About the Author

 If you are experiencing low back pain, you may benefit from seeing one of our experienced Spine Specialists.
-Call JOI-2000 to schedule an appointment today!
+Call JOI-2000 or schedule online for a new appointment today!